mamungtg/NetFlow-Analytics-Stack-on-Ubuntu-24.04--Step-by-Step-/README.md

 				  - kafka-data:/var/lib/kafka/data
 				restart: unless-stopped

-  # NOTE: Some environments publish the image as cloudflare/goflow (binary: /goflow2).
 # If you see an entrypoint error, switch to image: cloudflare/goflow and keep the same args.

 			  goflow2:
 				image: cloudflare/goflow
 				command: >